 Zivver receives $17 million to help businesses keep their communications safe

-Secure communications specialist Zivver, which offers email data protection and safe file transfer services, raised $17 million in funding.
-This achievement takes the total amount of money it’s raised to more than $30 million and the latest round was led by DN capital with participation from SmartFin.
+Secure communications specialist Zivver, which offers safe email and file transfer services, raised $17 million in funding.
+This achievement takes the total amount of money it’s raised to more than $30 million and the latest round was led by DN Capital with participation from SmartFin.
 Zivver plans to use the investment to expand into the UK and other markets while adding new features to its platform, including secure videos and digital signatures.

 Digital manufacturing specialists AM-Flow procures $4 million